abhishekarya1/DSA-2k23/basics.md

 - Pattern 22: iterate on each element and replace with `(n - minimum distance from any of the 4 edges)`
+- Pascal's Triangle:
+  - use jagged arrays
+  - use `nCr` recursive approach